Nartek01/DayZ-Server---Extracting-Modlist/README.md

 # Prerequisite
 SteamCMD, Steam Account with DayZ
+Make the server run as "every1knowsdave" intended ( https://www.youtube.com/watch?v=FdJYsBqPgrI ).
+THEN use this batch file to save time.

 # Installation
 Simply download or clone the bat file and paste it in the server root folder.
 Meaning where the mpMissions and @mod1,@mod2 are located.